Babygirls123/CEG3006/README.md

 In addition to smartphones, AViRS-V2P can support **advanced reflective smart tags** that communicate directly with vehicles.

 For example, a visually impaired pedestrian may carry a smart tag attached to their cane or jacket.
-The tag periodically broadcasts a low-power beacon that can be detected by nearby vehicles.
+The tag periodically broadcasts a low-power beacon that is detected by nearby vehicles.
 When the vehicle's risk computation module predicts a low TTC value, the vehicle sends a warning signal back to the tag.

 The tag then triggers **vibration or flashing LED alerts**, while the vehicle simultaneously issues a **driver warning notification**.
 This two-way alert system improves safety for pedestrians who may not carry smartphones, such as children, elderly pedestrians, or wheelchair users.